Understanding and Preventing CEO Fraud: Strategies for Businesses

 Create specific policies for handling sensitive information and making financial transactions.
 Reinforce these policies regularly so employees understand their responsibilities in verifying requests.

-Consider restricting network access to limit information-sharing on personal devices and manage the flow of data outside your organization.
+Think about limiting network access.
+This can help control information sharing on personal devices.
+It also helps manage data flow outside your organization.
 Enforce secure network practices for software and network tools to keep systems up to date.

 Require two-factor authentication (2FA) for large transactions and mandate verbal verification (e.g., a phone call) before releasing funds.
 This simple extra step can prevent unauthorized transfers.

 Configure anti-spam measures and keep them updated.
-This step alone can reduce the number of fraudulent emails employees encounter, limiting their exposure to potential scams.
+This step can lower the number of fake CEO fraud emails that employees see.
+This helps reduce their risk of scams.

 Stay Vigilant and Educated

 There’s no better defense than ongoing education on CEO fraud and its potentially disastrous consequences.
-When something feels even slightly “off,” encourage employees to trust their instincts—whether that means rechecking an email address or picking up the phone to confirm a request.
+When something feels a bit “off,” encourage employees to trust their instincts.
+This could mean rechecking an email address or calling to confirm a request.
 Eliminate blind trust and empower your team to speak up when something doesn’t seem right.